BlackArch/blackarch/README.md

 - **Customizable Installation**: Choose between **Full** or **Slim ISO** installations, or install BlackArch tools on an existing Arch system.
 - **Live ISO**: Try out BlackArch without installation using the live ISO.

-# Use the installer to install BlackArch Linux onto your hard disk.
+# Use the installer to install BlackArch Linux.
 1. [Install on an existing Arch machine](https://www.blackarch.org/downloads.html#install-repo).
 2. Use the [live ISO](https://blackarch.org/downloads.html).
 3. The Full and Netinstall ISOs come with a text-based installer (`blackarch-install`).